 I don’t know about you, but I don’t like going to the gym that much.
 Sometimes it takes a lot to motivate me to work out.
 It’s much easier if I can work on my body-building and cardio exercises in my home gym.
 I have fewer excuses that way!
 No, “oh the weather is too bad outside, I can’t go for a run” or “my car needs gas so I can’t go to the gym right now.”
 None of those work when I exercise in my own house.
 That’s one point that I want to emphasize in this Powertec Power Rack review – if you’re like me, you’ll work out more if you don’t have to go anywhere.

 Why don’t I like the gym?
-Well, on top of the many excuses I can find not to go, I don’t like sharing my weights with anyone else.
+Well, on top of the many excuses I can find not to go, I don’t like sharing my weights with anyone else (I’m a bit of an egoist).
 I also don’t enjoy being watched while I lift weights.
 With this Powertec Power Rack in my own home, I don’t have to share those weights.
 I don’t even need a spotter!
 I can do as many reps as necessary and then go and do other things in the gym.
 There’s no need to wait for a weight bench and hope that the necessary weights are available.
 The convenience makes this worthwhile, which is why I have this power rack set up in my basement.

 Finally, I’ll conclude this Powertec Power Rack review with some final recommendations.
 Based on the overall design, the useful catches, and especially the optional attachments, this power rack is a great addition to any home gym.
 It comes with many useful additions, including safety spotter bars, weight plate horns, and barbell hooks, all of which make exercising easier.
 On top of that, it looks great in a home gym, as the black or yellow coloring matches just about any set of workout equipment.
 (And if you scratch the glossy finish with your weights, you can use the included touch up paint to make it look as good as new again.)
 Really, if lifting weights is a crucial part of your work out, you need this power rack.